12 Best Freshwater Spinning Reels

 12 Best Freshwater Spinning Reels – The Angler’s Gear List

-The spinning reel is a great upgrade from the spincast reel before moving to a baitcasting reel.
-The advantages of a spinning reel over a spincast reel are considerable – from improved drag to line capacity – the spinning reel is just a better choice.
+Freshwater fishing is an accessible way to get into fishing, and a spinning reel is an ideal option.
+The spinning reel is an excellent upgrade from the spincast reel before moving to a baitcasting reel.
+The advantages of a spinning reel over a spincast reel are considerable, from improved drag to line capacity, the spinning reel is just a better choice.

-Of course, there is the sheer number of sizes and varieties of spinning reels available.
-You can elect one for ultralight trout in tiny streams to giant pelagic fish and everything in between – often in the same line of manufacturer and reel type as well.
+There are many sizes and varieties of freshwater spinning reels available.
+You can choose an ultralight reel suitable for catching trout in tiny streams to a reel suitable for large fish and everything in between, often in the same line of manufacturer and reel type as well.

 I want to saltwater fish.
 Can I use my spinning reels?

-Most freshwater reels can adapt and adapt well to a saltwater environ.
+Most freshwater reels can adapt well to a saltwater environment.
 However, you will need to take some extra steps to protect the reel.
-Most people think they can take their freshwater gear to the saltwater, fish, return home and spray down the reel with some freshwater.
-You can.
-You can also replace a reel relatively soon as well.
+You can take your freshwater gear to the saltwater, fish, return home and spray down the reel with some freshwater.

 You will need to take your reel off of the rod, open it and rinse out the interior well with fresh, running, water.
 Use running so it will wash the salt away.
-You want as much as possible gone from the reel.
-When done, relube with a quality white lithium grease.
-Do not, under any circumstances, use WD-40 lubricant!
+You want as much as possible going from the reel.
+When done, lubricate with quality white lithium grease, don’t use WD-40 lubricant!
 This will gum up the interior of the reel and do more harm than good.

 What size reel do I need for freshwater?

-If you are looking for something that is general, anything from a 2000 to a 4000 will cover almost every species of freshwater fish that swims, with a few exceptions of course.
-However, unless you are after monster sturgeon of the Columbia river in the Pacific Northwest or prehistoric alligator gar in Texas, you will be well served with one of the models listed.
+If you are looking for something that will suit a range of fish, then anything from 2000 to 4000 will cover almost every species.
+However, unless you are after the monster sturgeon of the Columbia River in the Pacific Northwest or prehistoric alligator gar in Texas, you’ll be well served with one of the models listed.